vippsas/vipps-partner/README.md

 merchants, partners, prices, payments, etc. This is a huge effort, with numerous dependencies, and has in practice already been in process for years.
-It is a continuous effort to improve and adapt our systems, and at the time of writing there is a lot going on with how _merchants_ are handles internally.
+It is a continuous effort to improve and adapt our systems, and at the time of writing there is a lot going on with how _merchants_ are handled internally.

 Vipps is able to handle these changes in the backend services in the signup solution on [portal.vipps.no](https://portal.vipps.no),